junh-ki/quarkus-in-action/docker-compose-files/README.md

 For the metrics observability, you can go to the Grafana page: http://localhost:3000/ (user & password: admin) For the tracing observability, you can go to the Jaeger UI: http://localhost:16686/search

+# Docker Compose for Infra (Not dependent on the Dev Services containers)

+1. Run docker-compose: `docker-compose -f docker-compose-infra.yml up`
+2. Run all car rental microservices